John G. Schmitz: Extramarital affair and fall-out

+Later life

+After leaving the State Senate, Schmitz taught political science courses at Rancho Santiago and Santa Ana.
+In 1988, Schmitz, sporting a beard in honor of Robert Bork, blamed the fall of South Vietnam on the media's failure to report communist involvement in the anti-war movement and called Watergate a plot to distract Nixon from focusing on the Vietnam War.

+In the 1980s, Schmitz moved to Washington, where he lived in a house formerly owned by Joseph McCarthy, his political idol.

+In the early 1990s, Schmitz worked part time at Political Americana, a political memorabilia store, and served as president of Chapelle Charlemagne, a family-owned vineyard in Virginia, from 1995 to his death in 2001.

-Death
+Death and burial

-Schmitz died of prostate cancer at the age of 70 on January 10, 2001.
+Schmitz died of cancer at the age of 70 on January 10, 2001.
 Following a packed funeral service at the Fort Myer post chapel, he was buried with full military honors at Arlington National Cemetery.

 An obituary printed in the Journal of Historical Review, a publication of the organization the Institute for Historical Review, described Schmitz as a "good friend of the Institute."
 Schmitz attended at least two IHR Conferences, and was a subscriber for many years to the Journal."